What is the EVR?

 - Each Registration Entity should publish, at the national level, its own guidelines describing the language policy, including communication provisions; and, if any, the lists of additional fields and supporting documents;

-- To explain and facilitate the use of the EVR, the Agency will publish user manuals for Keepers and REs.
+- To explain and facilitate the use of the EVR, the Agency already published user manual for REs.

 A first release of EVR was put in the test environment in December 2020 and has been open to all Registration Entities (REs) in order to familiarise themselves with the application, test the implemented functionalities, connect decentralised Vehicle Registers and test vehicle data migration.